 Limitations on Distributions

-It is important to note that RCW 25.15.235 provides limitations on distributions.
-Most notably, an LLC may not make a distribution if such a distribution would prevent an LLC from being “able to pay its debts as they became due in the usual course of business.”
+It is important to note that RCW 25.15.231 provides limitations on distributions.
+Most notably, an LLC may not make a distribution if the distribution would prevent an LLC from being “able to pay its debts as they became due in the usual course of business” (or become insolvent).
 These limitations protect creditors from not being paid by LLCs that continue to distribute cash to members without adequate funds to pay creditors as well.
 The members in a member-managed LLC or the manager in a manager-managed LLC can be personally liable for any improper distributions if that member or manager failed to exercise the duty of care in making the distribution in violation of the limitation discussed above (found in RCW 25.15.231).

 Allocations of Profits and Losses

 An operating agreement should also detail how profits and losses will be allocated between members.
 These allocations will be reflected not only in the actual distributions received by each member, but also in each member’s tax returns.
-Depending on the circumstances, it may be beneficial for one member to receive more losses than another member, but the Internal Revenue Service (IRS) has issued detailed regulations limiting the extent to which losses can be disproportionately allocated among members.
+Depending on the circumstances, it may be beneficial for one member to receive more losses than another member, but the IRS has issued detailed regulations limiting the extent to which losses can be disproportionately allocated among members.
 Without going into significant detail, here are the basic limitations: (a) that allocations of profits and losses may have significant tax consequences, and (b) that the IRS limits the flexibility of allocating profits and losses if the purpose is solely for limiting tax liability.
-The IRS regulations are complex and you should always consult a tax attorney in order to ensure your allocations are proper.
+The IRS regulations are complex and you should always consult your tax advisor to ensure your allocations are proper.

 If you have any questions about forming a LLC or drafting an operating agreement for your LLC, please don’t hesitate to contact us today.